 For many years on this blog, I have been focusing primarily on the work of Moshe Feldenkrais.
 However, the work of Feldenkrais is only one of the major influences of my life.
 Others include Milton H. Erickson and his many students and intellectual heirs.
-Others include my graduate studies in systems theory and psychology and a life-long interest in travel which has sent me all over the globe learning various languages and ways of being in the world.
+Others include my graduate studies psychology and a life-long interest in travel which has sent me all over the globe.
 Feldenkrais is a major driver of what I do and where I go, but it is certainly not the only one.

-The truth is, the hands on (sometimes called Functional Integration), and verbal sessions (sometimes called Awareness Through Movement) are often not the panacea that many people claim.
-The work is powerful, yes, But it is simply not true that Feldenkrais leads directly to emotional independence.
+The work is powerful, yes, But it is simply not true that Feldenkrais always leads directly to emotional independence.
+Other related tools are needed

 I am former drug dealer and drug addict.
 I have been homeless and spent many months living in my car and sleeping on the beach and in national forests throughout the United States.
 Abuse, pain, depression?
 Yes, I have been there.
 And sometimes I slide back into feeling bad.
 But it happens less and less these days.